pramodkoujalagi/SmolLM2-360M-Instruct-Text-2-JSON/README.md

 **Example:**
 ```
-Input: "Plan an exhibition walkthrough on 15th, April 2028 at 3 PM with Harper, Grace, and Alex in the art gallery for 1 hour."
+Input: "Plan an exhibition walkthrough on 15th, April 2028 at 3 PM with Harper, Grace, and Alex in the art gallery for 1 hour, bring your bag."
 ```
 ```
 Output: {